neuronflicker/CTF/UCF/Forensics_rabbit-hole/README.md

 ```
 > unzip data2.zip
 ```
 That gave us a file named `falg.txt`.
 We must be getting close, right!
-I ran `cat` on that file, but it wasn't text. so again I ran `file` to find out it's type:
+I ran `cat` on that file, but it wasn't text, so again I ran `file` to find out it's type:
 ```
 > file falg.txt
 falg.txt: gzip compressed data, last modified: Fri Mar 25 20:33:36 2016, from Unix